 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
 The lifeblood of the air conditioning system is a refrigerant called R134a.
 The refrigerant emits cold air after a simple thermal reaction, and it tends to accumulate moisture as it cycles through the HVAC system in your GMC Safari.
 Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
 Whenever you disconnect any of the A/C hoses on your car or truck, you must change your GMC Safari A/C receiver drier or accumulator.

-When your GMC requires a top quality replacement A/C Receiver Drier & Accumulator, there's no need to go somewhere besides the authority, Car Parts Discount.
-Given all the hassles associated with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the first place you go to make buying it easy.
-At Car Parts Discount, we have real customer support agents here with enough expertise to help you buy the correct GMC Safari part for your needs.
-Need 2005, 2004, 2003, 2002, 2001, 2000, 1999, 1998, 1997, 1996, 1995, 1994, 1993, 1992, 1991, 1990, 1989, 1988, 1987, 1986, 1985 GMC Safari A/C Receiver Drier & Accumulator parts?
-We've got them right here.
+When your GMC needs a new replacement A/C Receiver Drier & Accumulator, there's no need to trust any store other than the authority, Car Parts Discount.
+Bring your Safari back to life with the highest quality replacement parts from the experts at Car Parts Discount.
+Given all the trouble that can be involved with installing a part to fix your car or truck, let www.carpartsdiscount.com be the first place you go to make buying it easy.
+GMC Safari A/C Receiver Drier & Accumulator parts for 2005, 2004, 2003, 2002, 2001, 2000, 1999, 1998, 1997, 1996, 1995, 1994, 1993, 1992, 1991, 1990, 1989, 1988, 1987, 1986, 1985 vehicles are available here... just click your year to find them.